edoelas/agdb/_posts/2021-05-23-Blog-presentation.md

 If we talk about the design, it is around 60 lines of CSS (including the syntax highlighting) and the most basic HTML you can imagine.
 Maybe (probably not) you ask yourself: "Why the home button is under the title of the post?".
 It is because this allows me to delete four lines of HTML.
 It just has two kinds of pages: the home page and the posts.
 My contact information (e-mail) is at the bottom of the home page, no need for a separate page for that.

 That was a bit of a rant, but it is also a statement.
 That's what I think about software development: [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 Now let's talk about how I am going to use it.
 My plan is to write something every day, even if it is five lines.
 That way, I force myself to invest a bit of time in the development of the project every day.
 Sometimes it will be things like what I have learned, what I have discovered, what I like or dislike about it etc. Be prepared to hear me complaining about things that probably I did not fully understand.
-But there will also be posts about how to solve this problem,  a different approach to do the same thing,  recommending resources, and, of course, showing the outcome of my effort.
-It will not be well organized, that is why I decided to go with a tag system: it is simple and allows me to have some organization in the lack of it.
+But there will also be posts about how to solve that problem, a different approach to do the same thing,  recommending resources, and, of course, showing the outcome of my effort.
+It will not be well organized, that is why I decided to go with a tag system: it is simple and allows me to have some organization while not having at all.
 Maybe I improve the search bar to allow for wildcards and specific attribute search, but that is the most I can do about organization.

 I think that was enough for a first post, a lot of text.
 I will finish by sharing with you an artist whose pixel art I like due to the way she works with the shapes, most of the time making them pixel-perfect even in weird angles.
-Her name is [nostalgictree](https://www.instagram.com/nostalgictree/)
+Her name is [nostalgictree](https://www.instagram.com/nostalgictree/).

 ![alt text]({{ site.baseurl }}/assets/img/{{ page.path | replace: ".md","" | split: "/" | slice: -1 | }}/nostalgictree_art.jpg)